You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 Nirvana Talks

 In Indian religions, nirvana is synonymous with moksha and mukti.
-All Indian religions assert it to be a state of perfect quietude, freedom, highest happiness as well as the liberation from attachment and worldly suffering and the ending of samsara, the round of existence.
+All Indian religions assert it to be a state of perfect quietude, freedom, and highest happiness; liberation from attachment and worldly suffering; and the ending of samsara, the cycle of existence.
 However, non-Buddhist and Buddhist traditions describe these terms for liberation differently.
 In Hindu philosophy, it is the union of or the realization of the identity of Atman with Brahman, depending on the Hindu tradition.
 In Jainism, nirvana is also the soteriological goal, representing the release of a soul from karmic bondage and samsara.
-In Buddhism, nirvana refers to the abandonment of the 10 fetters, marking the end of rebirth by stilling the "fires" that keep the process of rebirth going.
+The Buddhist concept of nirvana is the abandonment of the 10 fetters, marking the end of rebirth by stilling the "fires" that keep the process of rebirth going.

 From nirvana on Wikipedia